vijay-shankaranand/tp/docs/UserGuide.md

 Here’s an **overview** of how JobFestGo can help you with your event planning:
 - Store information about your events and their associated contacts
 - Track status of your event tasks
-- Keep track of upcoming deadlines
+- Keep track of upcoming task deadlines
 - Search for contacts by name or tag

 Optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI)**, it is a task management tool meant to assist you as job festival event planners in tracking event-specific tasks and contacts.
 This removes the hassle of having to shuffle through your contact list based on names that you might not remember and organise your tasks according to events while obtaining your information **efficiently**.